 Most controls in Supercomp can be animated.
 Just right-click on a parameter and select Add Keyframe.
 The control then appears in the After Effects timeline, where you can keyframe it, or even add expressions.

 No matter what the bit-depth of your After Effects project, Supercomp always works in 32-bit float, with proper gamma management.
 That means that your composites will look realistic and seamless, without any clipped highlights or color artifacts.

-All 17 of the effects in Supercomp are GPU-Accelerated, giving you fast feedback and renders.
+In fact, all 17 of the effects in Supercomp are GPU-accelerated.
+In other words, you will experience fast feedback and renders.

 Easy Pickup and Handoff